MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls-protocols.md

 ## Handle protocols

-Similar to URL Handling, Progressive Web Apps can also handle protocols to create a more engaging experience.
+Similar to URL Handling, Progressive Web Apps can handle protocols to create a more engaging experience.

 A URL (or Uniform Resource Locator) is a string that allows clients to identify a resource on the Web, and it contains an initial part, the protocol, that lets clients know how to retrieve the resource.